8 April 2026

 Enable and manage the whitelist (self-hosted)

-You can manage the whitelist from the server console (recommended).
+You can manage the whitelist from the server console (the recommended approach).

 Enable / disable